web3privacy/docs/src/content/docs/get-involved.md

 ## _You wish to be part of W3PN Ecosystem??
 Let’s make sure we are on the same page about what our work is all about._

 Despite the foundational role that privacy is meant to play in shaping Web3, genuinely impactful initiatives remain scarce.
 Many projects leverage the concept of privacy as a buzzword or for public relations advantage, rather than addressing tangible issues or enacting substantial changes at the infrastructural and transactional level.

-We aim to change this by building practical tools, reserach and guidelines.
+Our aim is to change this by building practical tools, reserach and guidelines.

+### ✧ Why & How

+In the digital age, privacy is not just a priority but a fundamental human right.

+Our diverse array of research, projects and tools are fueled by people who care about digital privacy, and we aim to maintain this authenticity through your continued support and the vibrant help of all those people who care about Privacy - the community.

 ### ✧ Our Ultimate Goal: Pioneering Privacy in the web3 era.

 Empowering individuals to take control of their digital privacy through the Web3 stack.
 We envision a world where privacy is a conscious, actively chosen lifestyle, accessible to everyone, everywhere.

-### ✧ Why & How
-In the digital age, privacy is not just a priority but a fundamental human right.

-Our diverse array of research, projects and tools are fueled by people who care about digital privacy, and we aim to maintain this authenticity through your continued support and the vibrant help of all those people who care about Privacy - the community.

 # Join Us!
 You can contribute towards the ecosystem in a million different ways, and there is no way we could make processes for all of these contributions.
 Nor would we want to!
 However, getting from 0 to 1 is the hardest step.
 So we have made a few ways to get you up to speed.